naoshibaikyu/superbuddn/epilogues/incorrect2.md

 Selena: So you’re dating Clara?

 Nadine Shocked: What?
 No!
-I’m just buying them an accessory since they have terrible fashion sense.
+I’m just buying her an accessory since she has a terrible fashion sense.

 Selena: That’s literally a wedding ring.